Kebii/MikuDance/README.md

 **Note:** We predefined the color map for the character keypoints.
 It is necessary to use the same color map and visualization settings as ours during inference.

+**Note:** If the driving video features a real human and there is a significant difference in face scale compared to anime characters, we recommend setting the `tgt_face_path` to `null` in the config file.

 ## Camera Parameters Estimation
 We utilize [DROID-SLAM](https://github.com/princeton-vl/DROID-SLAM) to estimate the camera parameters of the driving video.
 You can follow the instructions in the DROID-SLAM repository to install it in the `./src/DROID-SLAM` directory.
 Then you can run the following command to estimate the camera parameters: